AD Blocker Detected

 How is a handstand incorporated into yoga?

-What are some fun sports that use handstands?
-Yoga is undoubtedly one of them.
 A handstand is also known as Adho Mukha Vrksasana in Sanskrit, and it’s among the many types of yoga poses.
 In yoga, a handstand is a type of inverted pose.
 To perform a handstand in your yoga sequence, you need to push your yoga mat close to the wall for support in case you need any.

 • Starting in a downward-facing dog, bring your wrists in line with the front edge of your mat, shoulder width apart.
 Leave some space at the top of your mat.
 Spread your fingers wide and have your arms facing forward towards the front of your mat.